-\textbf{Age.} As observed in Table \ref{table6:overall-performance of age, gender and skin}, the pedestrian detectors that we study exhibit large unfairness regarding age, with all detectors demonstrating significantly higher miss rates for children compared to adults (with $p$-value $\textless$ 0.05).
-On average, the miss rate difference between children and adults amounts to 19.67\%.
+\textbf{Age.} As observed in Table \ref{table6:overall-performance of age, gender and skin}, pedestrian detection exhibits large age bias, with all studied detectors demonstrating significantly higher miss rates for children compared to adults ($p$-value $\textless$ 0.05).
+On average, the miss rate difference between children and adults is 20.14\%.

-Furthermore, we illustrate the miss rate difference across the four datasets that we use in Figure \ref{fig4:MR_age_4datasets}, with significant gender unfairness indicated by labeled miss rate values.
-From the figure, we observe that the miss rate of children is consistently higher than that of adults for all the datasets and all detectors.
-In particular, out of the total 32 results (combinations of four datasets and eight pedestrian detection models), 30 exhibit a statistically significant difference in the miss rate with $p$-value < 0.05.
-This indicates that the bias favoring adults is not specific to a particular dataset or model, highlighting a strong unfairness between adults and children.
+Furthermore, we illustrate the miss rate difference across four datasets in Figure \ref{fig5:MR_age_4datasets}, with significant age biases indicated by labeled miss rate values.
+We observe that the miss rate of children is consistently higher than that of adults across all the datasets and all detectors.
+In particular, out of the total 32 results (combinations of four datasets and eight pedestrian detection models), 30 exhibit a statistically significant miss rate difference ($p$-value < 0.05).
+This indicates that the bias favoring adults is not specific to a particular dataset or detector, highlighting a strong unfairness between adults and children.

-The age bias can be attributed to the inherent challenge of detecting small objects in object and person detection research, owing to the limited information provided by small bounding box sizes \cite{7780510,5206631,Kogure2022AgeSN,Cao2020FromHT}.
+The age bias may be attributed to the inherent challenge of detecting small objects, owing to the limited information provided by small bounding boxes \cite{7780510,5206631,Kogure2022AgeSN,Cao2020FromHT}.
 Given that children generally have smaller bodies compared to adults, their bounding boxes in the images also tend to be smaller.
-To verify this, we analyze the distribution of bounding box sizes for pedestrians detected and undetected by all pedestrian detectors, as well as the distribution of ground-truth bounding box sizes for both adults and children.
-The results, presented in Figure \ref{fig5:distribution}, reveal a correspondence between the two distributions.
-Children as well as undetected pedestrians tend to have smaller bounding boxes.
+To demonstrate this, we analyze the distribution of bounding box sizes for pedestrians detected and undetected by all pedestrian detectors, as well as the distribution of ground-truth bounding box sizes for both adults and children.
+The results, presented in Figure \ref{fig5:distribution}, reveal a correspondence between these distributions.
+Specifically, the undetected bounding boxes and the ground-truth bounding boxes for children do not exceed 400 pixels in height and 200 pixels in width.
+This analysis shows that children, as well as undetected pedestrians, tend to have smaller bounding boxes.